-Santa Monica is updating the Parks and Recreation Master Plan (PRMP), originally adopted in 1997.
-The Plan set forth strategies, goals, and a vision for Santa Monica’s park and recreation system over the next 20 years.
+The Citywide Parks Master Plan is an update of the Parks and Recreation Master Plan (PRMP), originally adopted in 1997.
+The 1997 Plan set forth strategies, goals, and a vision for Santa Monica’s park and recreation system over the next 20 years.
 Many of the 1997 PRMP’s strategies were accomplished, but the remaining initiatives in combination with the growing need for open space necessitate a broad analysis of parks and recreation facilities, programming usage, and innovative funding strategies.

-The final plan is expected to be completed in summer 2019.
+The final plan was completed in spring 2020.

 As City Urban Designer for Santa Monica, Alan Loomis is the primary urban designer on the City’s “Parks and Recreation Master Plan” project team.